mmamontx/ja2-stracciatella-mp/README.md

     - Ensure that every merc action is properly reflected on another side.
     - Let only server start game - grey out time compression for clients.
 Automatically broadcast game start from server.
 Add 'ready' buttons (like it is done in 1.13)?
     - Probably it makes sense to consider placing mercs of every player to a separate squad.
+    - Replicate all SOLDIERTYPE pointers (see in the bottom).
 - Low priority:
+    - Root-cause how come the animation is not loaded (see in the bottom).
     - Clear the written message in the box after it's sent to the chat (investigate the issue).
     - Fix the initial game connection screen (place the new buttons more friendly and add captions).
 Grey out game preferences when client checkbox is marked.
     - Remove intro movies when the game is started (for debugging purposes).